 Hierarchy of data

-Hierarchy between different product specification can be influenced by several factors such as intended use and navigational operation.
+Hierarchy between different product specifications can be influenced by several factors such as intended use and navigational operation.
 It may not be possible to prescribe a fixed hierarchy list as a universal standard, and the interoperability catalogue model therefore offers a flexible approach.
 Within the interoperability catalogue the hierarchy of data between different S-100 based specifications is determined using predefined combinations.
 The DisplayPlanes referenced within a PreDefinedCombination give the order of feature layers.

 Interacting gridded information